-- 12.1 A student who registers for all the specified course(s) as listed in the programme structure, satisfies all the programme requirements, and passes all the examinations prescribed in the entire B.Tech programme, and secures the required number of 160 credits (with CGPA $\geq$ 5.0), within eight (8) academic years from the date of commencement of the first academic year, shall be declared to have 'QUALIFIED' for the award of the B.Tech degree in branch of Engineering studied. - 12.2 A student who qualifies for the award of the degree as listed in section 12.1, shall be placed in the following classes based on evaluation as per section 7.4: - 12.2.1 Students with final CGPA (at the end of the B. Tech Programme) ≥ 8.00 and fulfilling the following conditions shall be placed in 'FIRST CLASS with DISTINCTION' - i. should have passed all the courses in 'FIRST APPEARANCE' within the first four (4) academic years (or eight (8) sequential semesters) from the date of commencement of his first academic year, - ii. should have secured a SGPA $\geq$ 8.00, at the end of each of the eight (8) sequential semesters, starting from the FIRST year FIRST semester onwards, - iii. should not have been detained or prevented from writing the Semester End Examinations in any semester due to shortage of attendance or any other reason. - 12.2.2 Students having final CGPA (at the end of B.Tech Programme) ≥ 8.00, but not fulfilling the above conditions shall be placed in 'FIRST CLASS'. - 12.2.3 Students with final CGPA (at the end of the B.TECH Programme) $\geq$ 6.50 but < 8.00, shall be placed in 'FIRST CLASS'. - 12.2.4 Students with final CGPA (at the end of the B.TECH Programme) $\geq$ 5.50 but < 6.50, shall be placed in 'SECOND CLASS'. - 12.2.5 All other Students who qualify for the award of the degree (as per Section 12.1), with final CGPA (at the end of the B.Tech Programme) $\geq 5.00$ but < 5.50, shall be placed in 'PASS CLASS'. - 12.3 A student with final CGPA (at the end of the B.Tech Programme) < 5.00 shall not be eligible for the award of the degree.
+- 12.1 A student who registers for all the specified course(s) as listed in the programme structure, satisfies all the programme requirements, and passes all the examinations prescribed in the entire B.Tech programme, and secures the required number of 160 credits (with CGPA \geq 5.0), within eight (8) academic years from the date of commencement of the first academic year, shall be declared to have 'QUALIFIED' for the award of the B.Tech degree in the branch of Engineering studied. - 12.2 A student who qualifies for the award of the degree as listed in section 12.1, shall be placed in the following classes based on evaluation as per section 7.4: - 12.2.1 Students with final CGPA (at the end of the B. Tech Programme) ≥ 8.00 and fulfilling the following conditions shall be placed in 'FIRST CLASS with DISTINCTION' -

+- i.
+Should have passed all the courses in 'FIRST APPEARANCE' within the first four (4) academic years (or eight (8) sequential semesters) from the date of commencement of his first academic year, - ii.
+Should not have been detained or prevented from writing the Semester End Examinations in any semester due to shortage of attendance or any other reason. - 12.2.2 Students having final CGPA (at the end of B.Tech Programme) ≥ 8.00, but not fulfilling the above conditions shall be placed in 'FIRST CLASS'. - 12.2.3 Students with final CGPA (at the end of the B.TECH Programme) \geq 7.00 but < 8.00, shall be placed in 'FIRST CLASS'. - 12.2.4 Students with final CGPA (at the end of the B.TECH Programme) \geq 6.00 but < 7.00, shall be placed in 'SECOND CLASS'. - 12.2.5 All other Students who qualify for the award of the degree (as per Section 12.1), with final CGPA (at the end of the B.Tech Programme) ≥ 5.00 but < 6.00, shall be placed in 'PASS CLASS'. - 12.3 A student with final CGPA (at the end of the B. Tech Programme) < 5.00 shall not be eligible for the award of the degree. - 12.4 Students fulfilling the conditions listed under of 12.2.1 alone shall be eligible for the award of 'college rank' and / or 'gold / silver / bronze medal'.